makerdao/lockstake/lockstake-overview.md

 ## 9. Sticky Oracle
 ### 9.a.
 StickyOracle

 The MKR oracle for the SLE vaults has sticky upwards price movement.
 It works by operating both on a market price measured from the MKR underlying oracle, and a Sticky Price.
-The Sticky Price is what is actually used for calculating Liquidation Ratio and Soft Liquidation Ratio.
+The Sticky Price is what is actually used for calculating the Liquidation Ratio.

 Whenever the real price is below the Sticky Price, the Sticky Price instantly adjusts down to be equal to the real price.